-- 5. Completion of two additional Philosophy electives. - 6.
+- 2. Completion of PHI 101 Big Questions - 3.
+Completion of two other Philosophy courses, both of which must be at the 200 level or above. - 4.
 Additional requirements and things to note: - a.
-A grade of "C-" or better is required in all courses contributing to the minor.
+A grade of "C-" or better is required in all courses contributing to the minor. - b.
+No course can satisfy more than one of the requirements listed above.

-9.34.
+9.36.
 Physics